Workfront/oauth2-pkce-demo/README.md

-# OAuth2 PKCE Demo
+# Adobe Workfront OAuth2 PKCE Demo

-Sample demo app that will let me understand how to connect to Workfront API with OAuth2 PKCE flow.
+Sample demo app that will let you understand how to connect to Adobe Workfront API through OAuth2 PKCE flow.

 ## Introduction

-The OAuth Code Flow is one of the more typical and flexible token flows, and, with that, one of the most popular.
-The details of this flow are not covered by this article, but can be found in the [code flow overview](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-proof-key-for-code-exchange-pkce) article on the Curity Web site.

-Proof Key for Code Exchange (PKCE) is a technique described in [RFC7636](https://tools.ietf.org/html/rfc7636), and is used to mitigate the risk of the authorization code being hijacked.
-More details on how to configure the Curity Identity Server to enable PKCE can be found in the [configuring PKCE in Curity](https://curity.io/resources/learn/pkce/) resource page.
+Proof Key for Code Exchange (PKCE) is a technique described in [RFC7636](https://tools.ietf.org/html/rfc7636), and is used for SPA or native apps.
+More details on how to configure the OAuth2 application for PKCE can be found in the [Create an OAuth2 single-page web application using PKCE](https://one.workfront.com/s/document-item?bundleId=the-new-workfront-experience&topicId=Content%2FAdministration_and_Setup%2FConfigure_integrations%2Fcreate-oauth-application.htm&_LANG=enus) page.

-The rest of this writeup explains how these technologies can be used in the JavaScript programming language.
-It is intentionally simple, so that the concepts are not obscured by superfluous details.
+More details on how the PKCE flow works can be found in article: [Configure and use your organization’s custom OAuth 2 applications using PKCE flow](https://one.workfront.com/s/document-item?bundleId=the-new-workfront-experience&topicId=Content%2FWF_API%2FAPI%2Foauth-app-pkce-flow.htm&_LANG=enus)

 ## Serving the Sample HTML File

 The HTML needs to be served somehow from a Web server.
 Because the client is just a static HTML page, this can be done with a trivial server configuration.
-These are a couple of different ways to very easily server the static HTML page:
+Bellow are a couple of different ways to very easily server the static HTML page.

+NOTE: you can use your own way of searching HTML or even copy the JS function to your own web application.
+This page is just for educational proposes.

 ```sh
 $ npx http-server -p <port>